File Transfer Protocol

 ?
 Request assistance or information about the FTP commands.
 This command does not require a connection to a remote system.

-ascii Set the file transfer mode to ASCII (Note: this is the default and transmits seven bits per byte).
+ascii Set the file transfer mode to ASCII (Note: this is the default mode for most FTP programs).

 bell Turns bell mode on / off.
 This command does not require a connection to a remote system.